kirill-markin/chrome-auto-image-blocker/README.md

-# Chrome Auto Image Blocker
+# Chrome Extension Auto Image Blocker

 Chrome Auto Image Blocker is a lightweight Chrome extension designed to improve your browsing experience by automatically blocking and toggling images on webpages based on a customizable schedule.
 Reduce distractions and speed up page load times with ease.